sebhaan/DoEgen/MANUAL.md

 Design generation with `doegen.py`:
 Main model for generating optimised designs and computation of efficiencies.
 Settings are specified in settings yaml file `settings_design.yaml`.
-If the yaml and .xlsx template files are not yet in your working directory (e.g. after first doegen installation), you can create in the the yaml and excel template files with
+If the yaml and .xlsx template files are not yet in your working directory (e.g. after first DoEgen installation), you can create in the the yaml and excel template files with

 ``` bash
 $ python -m doegen.init_config